sublinks/sublinks-js-client/README.md

 ```

 ### Caching
 By default, certain getters cache responses from the API.
-This caching is, optinally, performed transparently when calling the following methods.
+This caching is, optionally, performed transparently when calling the following methods.
+You can specify an additional parameter of type CacheOptions to fine-tune the cache behavior on a method-by-method basis.

-- getCommunity
+- `getCommunity(form, cacheOptions?)`
-- getFederatedInstances
+- `getFederatedInstances(cacheOptions?)`
-- getModlog
+- `getModlog(form?, cacheOptions?)`
-- getPersonDetails
+- `getPersonDetails(form, cacheOptions?)`
-- getSite
+- `getSite(cacheOptions?)`

 The client class can globally enable or disable caching, and each of the above methods can also adjust cache options individually by specifying an additional config object, `cacheOptions` to those methods.